 Rosemary has two sons, John Christopher and Michael.
 John is a graduate student at the University of Louisville.
-He and his wife Annabell have a son.
+He and his wife Annabelle have a son.
 Michael is a graduate from the University of Kentucky.
 In addition to her duties as Executive Director for Children of the Americas, Inc., Rosemary serves as the organization’s Team Coordinator; she has been a volunteer with the program since 1996.
-Rosemary also serves as the secretary of the Newman Foundation.

 Dr. Carol Cottrill is a tenured professor at UKMC where she has taught since 1973, while maintaining a full-time pediatric practice.
 Carol has been a Holy Spirit parishoner for 27 years.
 She is the mother of eight grown children.She and her husband Tom have also served as foster parents to dozens of children.
 She currently serves as president of Children of the Americas.Last year Carol received The Lumen Chrisit Award, which is the highest award given by The Catholic Extension Society.

 Central Baptist honored Carol with their 2008 Woman of the Year Award.
 Carol is a Lector and Eucharistic minister at the Holy Spirit Parish.
 Carol and her husband, Tom Rolfes, endowed the Chair in Catholic Studies at The University of Kentucky.